xasima/crawler/README.md

 This invocation of `forAll` will loop through each individual search result and print out the main anchor text for each.

+## Installation

+Clone the repository and perform publishing to local repository if the default scala version (currently 2.8.1) is sutable

+    publish-local

+or perform sbt cross-build, if you need to perform compilation and publishing for different scala version (currently both 2.8.1 and 2.9.1) are supported.

+    +publish-local

 ## Releases

 * 0.5.0 (2012.06.24)